 Arizona Drug Law Proposition 200

 Being arrested for a small quantity of drugs can be a very frightening and damaging experience.
-For many years, Arizona was extremely hard on drug users, and had some of the strictest mandatory minimum sentencing requirements in the nation to show for it.
+For many years, Arizona and Phoenix were extremely hard on drug users, and had some of the strictest mandatory minimum sentencing requirements in the nation to show for it.
 This included imprisoning non-violent first time offenders, as well as many people who would have benefitted much more from treatment programs than long-term sentences.

 But times change.
 Today and thanks to voters, some non-violent drug offenders may be eligible for a reduced sentence, including diversion programs instead of incarceration, because of Proposition 200.
 If this is the first or second time you have been arrested and charged with a minor, non-violent drug use or possession offense, you might be eligible for an exemption under Prop 200.